swcarpentry/git-novice/_episodes/08-collab.md

 > The Collaborator has some questions about one line change made by the Owner and
 > has some suggestions to propose.
 >
 > With GitHub, it is possible to comment the diff of a commit.
-Over the line of
+Hover over the line of
 > code to comment, a blue comment icon appears to open a comment window.
 >
 > The Collaborator posts its comments and suggestions using GitHub interface.